Cover Protocol announces compensation plan following mining contract attack By Cointelegraph - Up News Info

 Cover Protocol announces compensation plan following mining contract attack

-Eligible liquidity providers on Uniswap, SushiSwap, and Balancer will receive new COVER tokens based on their share of the liquidity pool on those platforms.
-Liquidity providers on the first two platforms will also receive a share of the ETH returned by ‘white hat’ exploiters like Grap.Finance.
+Eligible liquidity providers on Uniswap, SushiSwap and Balancer will receive new COVER tokens based on their share of the liquidity pool on those platforms.
+Liquidity providers on the first two platforms will also receive a share of the Ether (ETH) returned by “white hat” exploiters like Grap.Finance.

 Continue Reading on Coin Telegraph